annacuomo/fastglmm-paper/tr.md

 ## Introduction

 We aim to unify commonly performed analysis in the genetic analysis community such as heritability estimation, genome-wide association studies, phenotype prediction in a broad sense (e.g., disease risk prediction), variance decomposition, accounting for population structure and family relatedness, regressing out instrumental noise, and many others, in the sense that heteregenous traits from many different sorts of stochastic nature could be performed in a non-adhoc manner, with little to no human intervention (we are not talking about preprocessing here, which obviously will always require some considerable human intervention).
-This clearly could be accomplished by general-purpose Monte Carlo sampling methods but at the expense of restricting it to s	mall dataset.
+This clearly could be accomplished by general-purpose Monte Carlo sampling methods but at the expense of restricting it to small dataset.
 Contrarily, we are aiming for at least dozens of thousands individuals and genome-wide scale number of genetic markers which nowadays easily break hunder of millions point.

 The above will be accomplished by the following items: